Last Updated on 9 March, 2021 by Veronica

 Where to sleep in Stoer

 It cost us 70 € per booking with breakfast included.
 Breakfast is typical Scottish, with toast and homemade jam.
-It was all very tasty!
+It was all delicious!
 One of the best accommodations we have been in.
 In addition to the accommodations, we saw some beautiful deer.

 Stage 3.
 Stoer – Durness